Burlington High School (Vermont): Campus

 The permanent Burlington High School is composed of 5 main buildings, labeled A, B, C, D, and E. There is also an F building, which contains Burlington Technical Center (BTC), a regional technical center that is attended by students from BHS as well as other high schools in the county.
 A building is the largest; it houses the school's cafeteria, gymnasium, music department, auditorium, and a few classrooms.
 B building is occupied by foreign-language and art classrooms, with the school's library on the first floor.
 C building is occupied by the English and the history departments, while E building is used by the mathematics and science departments.
 D building contains mostly exploratory programs, such as computer literacy and health.
 The campus closed in 2020 as in the course of renovations Polychlorinated biphenyl (PCB) deposits were found.
 As of 2021 the school administration is determining the future of the permanent site.
 As of that year athletic programs, extracurricular programs, and theater programs are being held at the permanent campus.

 On March 4, 2021, a temporary campus opened in a former Macy's in Downtown Burlington, with the school district leasing the property for 3 1/2 years; as of that period all classes are taught at this location.
 The department store had closed in 2018, and $3.5 million was spent to renovate it, with the State of Vermont contributing.
 The warehouse and china department were retrofitted into being a gymnasium and a library, respectively.
 The classroom walls do not meet the ceiling.
 The campus is 2 mi from the permanent one.

+At a cost of approximately $206 million, the old school building was demolished and the new Burlington High School was built on the same site, opening in August 2026.